calebmer/calebmer.github.io/posts/2019-01-27/how-to-think-about-type-systems.md

 If you like this way of thinking about type systems and you’d like to dive into the deep end then here’s some more thoughts for ya!

 - In **C**, every value is logically a collection of bits.
-A 64 bit integer type, 64 bit float type, and a 64 bit pointer type all have the _same set of values_ at runtime.
+A 64-bit integer type, 64-bit float type, and a 64-bit pointer type all have the _same set of values_ at runtime.
 Yet the type system treats them as different types.
 Under the intuition of type systems proposed by this post we can explain this using custom data types.
 Custom data types allow us to give the same set of values